kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 ```
 Here the number inside parenthesis besides the itemset is its support count and conf(*) denotes the confidence of the association rule

+**Feel free to contact me if you have any doubt.
+My email ID is: f2015143@hyderabad.bits-pilani.ac.in**